rockNhu/phagesnake/readme.md

 |scaffolds number|Scaffolds of genome, to check the genome quality|
 |length|How many base pairs in genome|
 |ORFs number|Predict Open Reading Frames number in genome|

+### 5. vConTACT sub-workflow (Optional)

+This sub-workflow was present as `run_vConTACT` in the DAG plot.

+- First, input files of vConTACT were also collected from the [Annotation workflow](#2-annotation-workflow).
+- Then, an accelerated method from [MetaPhage](https://github.com/MattiaPandolfoVR/MetaPhage) was used in this workflow.
+- Finally, visualization of the network was plotted by [graphanalyzer](https://github.com/lazzarigioele/graphanalyzer), it was also recommended in the article provided accelerated method.
+This step is in beta.

+The accelerated method was successful, but would also be taken a very long time in vConTACT calculation.
+So, this part was optional.
+It meant the phages were novel enough and it was necessary to get taxonomy around the genus level, this part was recommended.
+If this part was necessary, set `run_vConTACT` as `True` in `config.yaml` (default was `False`).

 ## Example and output